Juniper/nita-cli/README.md

 ### `nita`

-This python script contains the cli commands, what those commands execute and the documentation for the commands.
-There are two dictionary trees that contain all this data.
+This python script contains the cli commands, what those commands execute and their documentation.
+There are two dictionary trees containing all this data.
 For it to run it imports the *cli* library and then calls `cli.main()` to do the work.

 The *COMMANDS* tree is a python dictorionary and represents the hierarchycal command structure.